 - Biography to prove you know your stuff

-- A photo of you to give it a personal feel.
+- A photo of yourself to give it a personal feel.
 If you’re not the best to look at I recommend distracting the audience by including a toy monkey or quokka in your photo.

 Collecting the emails and sending the link

-Luckily for me I have an awesome co-founder that understands this email thing.
+Luckily for me, I have an awesome co-founder that understands this email thing.

-We used Campaign Monitor which give you a nice little form to put on your site to collect the emails.
+We used Campaign Monitor which gives you a nice little form to put on your site to collect the emails.
 You can easily redirect back to your site once the email has been accepted.

-Claire setup an automation on Campaign Monitor that sends out the email once they sign up to the list.
+Claire set up an automation on Campaign Monitor that sends out the email once they sign up to the list.